 “Micro-influencers are not traditional celebrities, but rather individuals who work in their category or are truly knowledgeable, passionate and authentic and are seen as a trusted source when it comes to recommendations for what to buy,” says a study sponsored by Experticity.
 They tend to have fewer followers, say between 2,000 and 100,000.

-The study goes on to say that 82 percent of consumers who were surveyed for the study reported they were highly likely to follow a recommendation made by a micro-influencer.
+The study goes on to say that 82% of consumers who were surveyed for the study reported they were highly likely to follow a recommendation made by a micro-influencer.

 That’s a number that has to get your attention.

-With their niche social following, micro-influencers can be an ideal way for brands to reach a targeted segment of their audiences.
+With their niche social following, micro-influencers can be an ideal way for brands to reach a targeted segment of their audiences and increase engagement rates.
 Because they’re passionate about their area of expertise, the content they generate can be more authentic and resonate to a greater degree with followers.
-If engagement is the goal, this can be an ideal way to get there.
+If increasing engagement rates is the goal, this can be an ideal way to get there.

 There Are Several Ways to Do This: